What is Service of Process in Law, the Ultimate Guide [+Things to avoid]

 Again, as these rules demonstrate, sometimes it can become very complicated.
 And if the rules are not explicitly followed, there may not be proper service of process.
 This is another reason why contacting and using a professional service agent is the smart way to proceed before you serve legal papers.

-How to serve someone who is avoiding service
+How to serve someone who is avoiding service of process

 If a defendant is intentionally and actively avoiding service of process, it could be very difficult for someone to physically place legal papers in a defendant’s hands.
 It doesn’t take much for a defendant to isolate themselves to the point that no one would be able to serve them legal documents.
 However, with a professional legal process server working with your team, you might have a leg up on a difficult defendant.
 Professional process servers will know the tricks of the trade in order to get the job done correctly and on time.